Nominations are Closed for the 2022 LRL Notable Document Awards!

 Any state or legislative document published in the last two years is eligible.
 Submissions are generally made through each state’s legislative librarian but can be made by other interested persons.

 The Notable Documents Awards are presented annually by the Legislative Research Librarians at the NCSL Legislative Summit.
-For 2021, recipients will be honored at the Salute to Legislative Staff session at NCSL's Base Camp (Aug.
-3-5).
+Recipients will be honored at the Salute to Legislative Staff session at the 2022 NCSL Legislative Summit and the annual LRL Business Meeting.

 - Formally recognize excellence in documents or publication that explore topics of interest to legislators and legislative staff and present substantive material in an outstanding format.